Friday, April 26

 - Understand the embedded racism in libraries and how it limits service to marginalized groups in your community.

-- Learn about resources and tools to help white librarians take responsibility & action.
+- Learn about resources and tools to help librarians take responsibility & action.

 C11 Visit the Exhibits